Without exception, the sale of a business from one owner to another is a complicated process in California.

 Here is a simple but effective model.

 Phase one.
-The seller commits to work full-time as if there has been no change of ownership.
-During this time they transition to the buyer or the seller’s replacement their management knowledge of how the business operates.
+The Seller commits to work full-time as if there has been no change of ownership.
+During this time, they transition to the Buyer or the Seller’s replacement.
+They share their management knowledge of how the business operates.

 Phase four.
-The seller no longer comes to work in the business but is available for phone calls or one off in person visits to discuss a specific problem and/or review how the business is operating.
+The Seller no longer works in the business but is available for phone calls or one-off in-person visits.
+These are to discuss specific issues and/or review the company’s operations.

 See the key to succession planning for a medical practice.